girmaD/Progressive_Web_APP_Budget_Tracker/README.md

  * fork and use it.
  * Don't forget to install all the modules this app depends on.
  * npm i -> will install all the dependecies
- * Install it like a native app in your machine by clicking the + sign on the url bar on computer or clicking install all on your phone.
+ * Install it like a native app in your machine by clicking the + sign on the url bar on desktop or clicking install app on your phone.

 ## How To Use The App
 - If you fork it, launch the app on the terminal - using (npm start) or launch it on heroku using the provided heroku link.